javfg/blog/README.md

 example](https://xeiaso.net/blog/iaso-fonts).

 It does not have many features so far, as the idea is to keep adding more when the need arises.
-But so far, it includes:
+Right now, it includes:

 * Post list pagination
 * Code snippets with copy to clipboard function
 * Auto image resizing and WebP conversion
 * A cool [RSS feed](https://blog.meneillos.com/atom.xml) using XSL styles!

+Head to [TODO.md](TODO.md) for a list of this I plan to add eventually.

 Feel free to use this as inspiration to create your own blog (or just copy it without mercy).